ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Time.md

 ### 2038

 We will be preparing the Arm Mbed libraries for the year 2038 problem and hope to cause as little disruption as possible.
-Some more information about the year 2038 problem from <a href="https://en.wikipedia.org/wiki/Year_2038_problem" target="_blank">Wikipedia</a>:
+Some more information about the year 2038 problem from [Wikipedia](https://en.wikipedia.org/wiki/Year_2038_problem):

 > The Year 2038 problem is an issue for computing and data storage situations in which time values are stored or calculated as a signed 32-bit integer, and this number is interpreted as the number of seconds since 00:00:00 UTC on 1 January 1970 ("the epoch").[1]
 Such implementations cannot encode times after 03:14:07 UTC on 19 January 2038, a problem similar to but not entirely analogous to the "Y2K problem" (also known as the "Millennium Bug"), in which 2-digit values representing the number of years since 1900 could not encode the year 2000 or later.
 Most 32-bit Unix-like systems store and manipulate time in this "Unix time" format, so the year 2038 problem is sometimes referred to as the "Unix Millennium Bug" by association.